-Hello!
-I’m Molly Priddy, a copywriter and editor living in Northwest Montana, with a decade of award-winning newspaper experience and essays in publications such as The Guardian, The Toast, Catapult, Autostraddle, MEL, and more.
+Molly Priddy is a copywriter and editor with a decade of award-winning newspaper experience and essays in publications such as The Guardian, The Toast, Catapult, Autostraddle, MEL, VICE, and more.

 Copywriting projects include articles, features, ad copy, newsletters, blogs, and marketing campaigns.
-I like working on projects and with people that bring about creativity and plenty of laughter along the way.
+She likes working on projects and with people that bring about creativity and understanding, along with some humor and wit.

-When I’m not working on projects or reading excellent fiction, you can usually find me with my dog and cold seltzer, enjoying the outdoors.
+When she’s not working on projects or reading excellent fiction, you can usually find her with my dog and cold seltzer, enjoying the outdoors.
 For bad jokes and dog photos, follow her Twitter.

 I wrote and received a grant to pay for extensive reporting and a website dedicated to the epidemic of missing and murdered Indigenous women in the United States and Canada.
 Writing these pieces took research, tact, empathy, and teamwork.